onap/vnfsdk-model/docs/files/Dovetail.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0
 ..
-Dovetail Integeration documentation master file, created by sphinx-quickstart on Fri Feb 23 11:49:11 2018.
+Dovetail Integration documentation master file, created by sphinx-quickstart on Fri Feb 23 11:49:11 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.